alessiodimonte/clientServer_RealTimeDetectionUsingYolo/README.md

 In order to execute correctly the program you need to:
   1. insert the server IP address you want to connect to
-  2. execute the server.py first and then the client.py
+  2. execute the server.py first and the client.py secondly